All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 When do semaglutide results become noticeable to others?

 Most people report that others begin noticing their weight loss around months 3-4, when cumulative loss reaches 10-15 pounds or more.
-However, this depends on your starting weight, where you carry weight, and how your clothing fits.
+But this depends on your starting weight, where you carry weight, and how your clothing fits.
 Non-scale changes like improved posture, energy, and confidence are often noticed before dramatic scale changes.

 What happens if I hit a plateau on semaglutide?